nbarendes/FCND-Controls/README.md

 }
 ```

-This part is implemented in QuadControl::AltitudeControl:
+- This part is implemented in QuadControl::AltitudeControl:

+A PID controller is used for the altitude control [6] Unlike the Python part, the integral term is added and acceleration is limited.

 ```cpp
 float QuadControl::AltitudeControl(float posZCmd, float velZCmd, float posZ, float velZ, Quaternion<float> attitude, float accelZCmd, float dt)